gjacopo/bodylanguage/docs/doxy/rationale.md

 * _"Publish your code (even the small bits)"_ ([Goodman _et al._, 2014](#References)): even if there is no guarantee of quality, it can still potentially contribute to new experiments and help develop/deploy more advanced in-house analysis products,
 * _"Freely provided working code - whatever its quality - improves programming and enables others to engage [with your research]"_ ([Barnes, 2010](#References)): thanks to a good documentation, any skilled person can modify the code to suit his/her needs, learn from its use and further contribute to its improvement.

+Hence, a good documentation is not only useful for the users to run and (re)use your code, but it will also help developers to maintain, share, extend, and migrate this code.

 As stated in  ([Ince et al., 2011](#References)), _"with some exceptions, anything less than the release of source programs is intolerable for results that depend on computation"_.
 Ultimately, we believe that one should _"provide public access to scripts, runs, and results"_ ([Sandve _et al._, 2013](#References)), hence not only the outcomes of a given analysis, but the whole processes, data and tools necessary to produce it should be open and shared.
 Source code documentation overall supports these objectives.